neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 # E-bikes are a Transportation Revolution
-I bought an e-bike in November, it was life-changing, and I quickly bought two more.
+I bought an e-bike in November, it was life-changing, and now I have 4 (all pedal-assist, not throttle).

 I've incepted friends and family with e-bike mania and am overwhelmed with e-bikes' potential to improve the lives of millions of people who don't realize it yet.

-I'm documenting my journey – and reflections about the e-bike space – here, in the hope it will help others.
+I'm documenting my journey and reflections about the e-bike space in the hope it will help others.

 [![4 e-bikes on the Hoboken waterfront](https://user-images.githubusercontent.com/465045/109428064-3fbf0900-79c3-11eb-97c5-cd2662676563.png)][strava-ebike-day]
 ([see this ride on Strava][strava-ebike-day])